okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/aspnet/pswrvy.md

 ### The Classic Engine Authentication SDK password recovery flow

-The Classic Engine Authentication SDK's methods that support the password recovery flow are as follows:
+The Classic Engine Authentication SDK methods that support the password recovery flow are as follows:

 * `AuthenticationClient.ForgotPasswordAsync()`
 * `AuthenticationClient.VerifyRecoveryTokenAsync()`